LonghornTaco/tacoflix-demo/README.md

 ## Deployment

 First, you'll need to generate the model `json` file.
 You can do this through the `TacoFlix.Client`.
 Just click the xDB menu item in the top left, then select `Generate Model`.
 This will generate the model file in the default output location for `TacoFlix.Client`.
-You'll need to copy this model file to three locations:
+You'll need to copy this model file to four locations:

 * `<xConnect-root>/App_Data/Models`
 * `<index-worker-root>/App_Data/Models`